TomassLu/covid-classification-segmentation-web/README.md

 The same as covid-classification-segmentation three models were trained: densenet201 for image classification and 2 unets for lung and infection segmentation (for densenet batch size used - 16, for unets - 8, optimizer - adam)
 The handleFileChange on changes select image and handleUpload uses axios to transfer it to the backend (through upload_image '/upload') where the image is then saved to file
 The models are used on the input image
-THe results are set into matplot and saved as image (matplot uses 'agg' for stable working in backend) The generated result image is transfered to frontend (through get_result_image '/results/<filename>')
+THe results are set into matplot and saved as image ('matplotlib.use('agg') was used to fix matplot instability when used in backend) The generated result image is transfered to frontend (through get_result_image '/results/<filename>')

 # Data used